094459/newsletter-oss-projects/README.md

 [big-data-summarization-using-griptape-bedrock-redshift](https://aws-oss.beachgeek.co.uk/3gv) I have looked at Griptape in other blog posts, so it was nice to see this repo that provides sample code and instructions for a Big data summarisation example using this popular open-source library, together with Amazon Bedrock and Amazon Redshift.
 In this sample,  TitanXL LLM is used to summarise but Anthropic's Claude v2 is also used to drive the application.
 This application sample demonstrates how data can be pulled from Amazon Redshift and then passed to the summarisation model.
 The driving model is isolated from the actual data and uses the tools provided to it to orchestrate the application. (#181)

+**build-neptune-graphapp-cdk**

+[build-neptune-graphapp-cdk](https://aws-oss.beachgeek.co.uk/3z9) this repo provides a quick example on how to build a graph application with Amazon Neptune and AWS Amplify. (#200)

 **cost-news-slack-bot**

 [cost-news-slack-bot](https://aws-oss.beachgeek.co.uk/3or) is a tool written in Python that read an RSS feed and selectively publish articles, based on keywords, to Slack via Webhook.
 In the example, the tool checks the AWS 'What's New' RSS feed every minute for announcements related to cost optimisation.
 Perfect for customising and using it for your own use cases. (#190)

+**distill-cli**

+[distill-cli](https://aws-oss.beachgeek.co.uk/3yz) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
+Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
+It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
+To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://aws-oss.beachgeek.co.uk/3yy) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)

 **domain-specific-genai-chatbot-with-serverless**